Westminster Higher Education Forum

 Format: DOWNLOADABLE PDF

-This conference will consider next steps for Lifelong Learning Entitlement and priorities for its rollout in England in 2026.
+This conference will consider next steps for the Lifelong Learning Entitlement and priorities for its launch in England in 2026.

-It will bring together stakeholders and policymakers to assess the LLE’s phased rollout and challenges facing universities, further education providers, and employers in adapting to the new funding system.
-Areas of discussion include preparations for modular learning, the structure of student finance for lifelong learners, and the potential impact of delays on stakeholder confidence.
+It will bring together stakeholders and policymakers to assess the way forward for LLE’s phased rollout from January 2027, with students able to apply for funding from September 2026, looking at challenges facing universities, further education providers, and employers in adapting to the new funding system.

-Further sessions will consider the role of employers and industry partnerships, and how the entitlement aligns with regional skills shortages, workforce demands, and broader economic aims.
-Delegates will examine how the system can best support mid-career retraining, including potential incentives to drive employer engagement, and the adaptability of the framework for sectors that have rapidly changing skill requirements.
+Further sessions will assess the role of employers and industry partnerships, and how the entitlement aligns with regional skills shortages, workforce demands, and broader economic aims.
+Delegates will examine how the system can best support mid-career retraining, including potential incentives to drive employer engagement, as well as looking at the adaptability of the framework for sectors facing rapidly changing skill requirements.
+The way forward for employer partnerships will be considered, alongside priorities for regional upskilling.

 This on-demand pack includes